European Political Community: Achievements

 During the first summit, it was agreed that a European Union-led mission would be deployed on the Armenian side of the border with Azerbaijan for a period of two months of monitoring following the Armenia–Azerbaijan border crisis.
 This mission ultimately led to the deployment of a longer term European Union Mission in Armenia.

 The first summit also led to a rapprochement between the United Kingdom and European institutions.
 At the summit, the UK agreed to re-engage with the North Seas Energy Cooperation (NSEC) and committed to joining the Permanent Structured Cooperation (PESCO) and its Military Mobility programme.

 The second summit hosted by Moldova coincided with an €87m contribution to non-military logistical aid from the European Peace Facility, as well as the establishment of a civilian mission in Chișinău.

+At the seventh summit hosted by Denmark in October 2025, European leaders agreed to launch a European Coalition Against Drugs (ECAD) as a platform within the European Political Community.

 Reception

 Positive

 German Chancellor, Olaf Scholz said that community could mediate "regular exchanges at the political level" once or twice a year to discuss issues affecting the continent.
 Prime Minister of Albania, Edi Rama, and Prime Minister of the Netherlands, Mark Rutte, supported Macron's proposal in an opinion piece published by Politico on 5 October 2022.
 They argued that Europe needed a platform that did not overlap with existing regional organisations or displace processes of European Union membership.
 In a command paper presented to parliament in March 2023, the UK government stated that it supports the aims of the EPC and sees it as a "notable and welcome new forum for continent-wide cooperation".
 The Consultative Committee of the European Economic Area welcomed the formation of the EPC and considers it to be a good arena for the discussion of talks and discussions related to maintaining peace and stability across the continent.